ilkkamtk/hybridisovellukset/Week5/01-rn-start.md

 React Native is a versatile and efficient framework for developing mobile applications, offering the benefits of cross-platform development while maintaining a user experience that's close to native.
 While it is suitable for developing a wide range of applications, from simple utilities to complex, high-performance apps, it's essential to evaluate whether it's the right choice for a specific project.
 For applications requiring heavy computational work, intricate native animations, or extensive use of device-specific features, native development might be more appropriate.

-Key Features:
+Main advantages of React Native:

 - Cross-Platform Development: One of the most significant advantages of React Native is its ability to create applications for both iOS and Android from a single codebase.
 This can lead to faster development times and easier maintenance compared to writing separate codebases for each platform.
-- [Native Components](https://reactnative.dev/docs/intro-react-native-components#native-components): React Native uses native components under the hood.
+- [Native Components](https://reactnative.dev/docs/intro-react-native-components): React Native uses native components under the hood.
 This means that the elements you use in your application compile to native UI components, which helps your application perform like a native app in terms of look, feel, and performance.
-- Hot Reloading: React Native supports hot reloading, which allows developers to immediately see the results of the latest changes without having to recompile the entire application.
+- [Hot Reloading](https://www.geeksforgeeks.org/difference-between-hot-reloading-and-live-reloading-in-react-native/): React Native supports hot reloading, which allows developers to immediately see the results of the latest changes without having to recompile the entire application.
 This feature enhances developer productivity by providing instant feedback.
 - Developers who are familiar with JavaScript and React can easily transition to mobile development with React Native.
 The framework uses React's declarative UI paradigm and component-based structure, making it accessible to web developers.
 - React Native has a large and active community, providing a wealth of libraries, tools, and frameworks that extend its capabilities.
 This ecosystem makes it easier to add features like navigation, gestures, and access to device hardware.